 - 1. This procedure shall become effective July 14, 2000.
-(Extended for duration of this C/A Until April 30, 2025) - 2.
-The parties agree the Employer may request twenty-five percent (25%) of the certified tradespeople hired.
+(Extended for duration of this C/A Until April 30, 2030) - 2.
+The Parties agree the Employer may request twenty-five percent (25%) of the certified tradespeople hired.
 The number of tradespeople requested shall not exceed twenty-five percent (25%) of the total. - 3.
 The option to request individual certified tradespersons will apply to each request and will not carry forward to future requests. - 4.
-Reductions of staff will ensure that the individual certified tradespersons are laid off in the same manner in which the hiring occurred. - 5.
-A spreadsheet shall be set up on a depersonalized basis to track the hiring and layoff procedure.
-The following can be used as guiding principles:
+Reductions of staff will be done in accordance with Section 10 of the Collective Agreement.